johanguse/php-api-pdo-oop/readme.md

    curl -X DELETE http://localhost/your-project-folder/api/v1/product/1
    ```

+> [!NOTE]
-Remember to replace `http://localhost/your-project-folder` with the actual URL where your API is hosted.
+> Remember to replace `http://localhost/your-project-folder` with the actual URL where your API is hosted.